Hi everyone. Hope you are all surviving the

 Sound & Lighting

-personnel had a 3m wing span Wedge Tail Eagle crash into the truck windscreen!
+personnel had a 3m wing span Wedge Tail Eagle crash into the truck

 Oh so lucky it